SoCal-RESON/RESON-website/bootstrap4-minimal/about/index.md

 </div>
 <div class="col-md pl-2.2">
 <p>
 We plan to do this by creating a diverse network of people including researchers, practitioners, community members, recreational enthusiasts, commercial fishers, and tribal members.
-This connection will help guide and inform the RESON framework and its outcomes.
-Through a workshop series, RESON will create a framework for a comprehensive network that will enhance coastal monitoring and provide a better understanding of ecosystem services and health.
+This connection will help guide and inform the ESON framework and its outcomes.
+Through a workshop series, ESON will create a framework for a comprehensive network that will enhance coastal monitoring and provide a better understanding of ecosystem services and health.
 These workshops will prioritize ecosystem indicator variables, identify knowledge gaps, and ways to close those gaps with new approaches, including more advanced technology.
 </p>